JingShing-Game-prototype/ASCII_RPG_IN_C/README.md

 A old rpg made for experiment.

 need code block.

-you need to set follow step below.
+you need to set follow step below:

 you need to link winmm Library.

-setting/compiler/Linker Settings.
+1. setting/compiler/Linker Settings.

-add winmm on left textbox.
+2. add winmm on left textbox.

-fill -static on right textbox.
+3. fill -static on right textbox.